Tulips, Wine, and Dragons in Trevelin: Patagonia’s Best Kept Secret

 There are three wineries in Trevelin offering tours, tastings, and lunch:

 • Viñas del Nant y Fall – Nant y Fall is the oldest winery in Trevelin, next door to the tulip fields.
-They have a great restaurant for lunch of pastas and empanadas.
+They have a restaurant on site for lunch of pastas and empanadas and a lovely gift shop featuring local products.

 • Contra Corriente – Owned by 2 fishing enthusiast friends from Montana, this fishing lodge doubles as a vineyard.
 It’s the easiest to visit, just outside of town on the way to the national park.

 • Casa YagüeThis family-run winery is my favorite.
-It is undoubtedly the most beautiful and the wine is very good.
-Schedule a lunch or sunset dinner here to make the most of t he beautiful property.
+It is undoubtedly the most beautiful and the wine is very impressive.
+Schedule a lunch or sunset dinner here to make the most of the beautiful property.
+It is the furthest (nearly to Chile!), so if you take a taxi make sure to schedule a return pick up as calling one from town can involve a long wait.

 Crystal clear water in Trevelin’s Parque Nacional Los Alerces